 And I feel her slipping away from me.

-I have tried every time to apologize to her, but whenever I may find the opportunity, I end up either putting my foot in my mouth or doing something monumentally stupid…
+Every time I’ve tried to apologize to her, whenever I may find the opportunity, I end up either putting my foot in my mouth or doing something monumentally stupid…

 … Like kissing her.

 I don’t know what’s going to happen after this.
-All I know is that she is locked in her office right now—locked away from me, and I feel like if I don’t do something right now I’ll never see her again.
+All I know is that she’s locked in her office—away from me, and I feel like if I don’t do something right now I’ll never see her again.
 But what the fuck do I do?
 I knock on her door and she won’t answer.
-I have to be the very last person that she wants to see right now.
+I must be the very last person that she wants to see right now.
 I can’t just ring her up and say “Hi.”
 What the hell do I do?